tiagoratao/potest/Building-an-OutSystems-pipeline-with-Jenkins.md

 ![CI/CD Probe on OutSystems Forge](images/forge-cicd-probe.png?width=800)

+> **Note**
+>
-> **Note:** For the time being, the CI/CD Probe is only used for discovering the endpoints of existing BDD test scenarios in the target environment.
+> For the time being, the CI/CD Probe is only used for discovering the endpoints of existing BDD test scenarios in the target environment.
 Additional functionality may be added to the CI/CD Probe in future iterations.

 ### Create Jenkins Pipeline using template definition file